Modifying a car for a disabled driver

 If you’re modifying your car, you’ll need to let your insurance provider know to ensure you’re fully covered.
 It’s also worth checking that you can get a modified courtesy car if you have an accident, and whether you can add carers to the policy as named drivers.

-Here at Compare the Market, we can help you compare disability car insurance to find a great-value deal.
+Here at Compare the Market, we can help you compare disability car insurance and search for a great-value deal.

 What are the laws about driving with a disability?